White Oak Plantation

-White Oak Plantation, also known as the William Johnson House, is a historic plantation house located near Charlotte, Mecklenburg County, North Carolina.
+White Oak Plantation, also known as the William Johnston House, is a historic plantation house located near Charlotte, Mecklenburg County, North Carolina.
 It was built about 1792, and is a two-story, Catawba River Valley School style brick dwelling.
 The original Quaker plan interior has been converted to a center hall plan.
 It has a gable roof overhang and a full-width, two-story gabled porch.
 It was built by William Johnston, a captain in the North Carolina militia at the Battle of King's Mountain in 1780.

 The plantation was listed on the National Register of Historic Places in 1978.